npersonn/integrate-polarsteps/README.txt

 1. If WP-Cron is not activated.
 Install & activate Cronjob Plugin e.g. `Cronjob Scheduler`
 1. Schedule the action `polarsteps_update_steps` whenever needed e.g. hourly
 1. Add the widget to your page to see the last location ("Step") on your page

-== Missing Functionality due to current (early) state of Development ==
-* Support multiple trips by Trip Id
-* Show all cached steps in the wordpress options and allow CRUD.

 == Frequently Asked Questions ==